nfiles/RDA-Competitions/BeautifulArrays/README.md

 Beautiful Arrays
 ================

-A Beautiful Array is an array containing at least two integers.
+A Beautiful Array is an array containing at least one integer.

 A smaller Beautiful Array can be extracted from a larger Beautiful Array, but all of the elements extracted must be contiguous within the larger Beautiful array.